dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 If you reinstall your OS or change distro, you can simply **bring your config** files with you.

 You can even **synchronize** everything automatically with other machines.
-For example, you change your Sway key binds at home, and the next day at work, get the changes instantly synced to your working machine.
+For example, you change your Sway key binds at home and the next day at work, get the changes instantly synced to your working machine.
 I currently use a git and [Syncthing](https://syncthing.net/) combination to backup and synchronize my most precious files.
 Even on my Android phone with Neovim on Termux, I was able to reuse my Neovim configuration (this was just an experiment, I'm not that crazy, yet...).